Physics-50/Module-3/docs/week1.md

 + The conversion factor you used for converting pixels to distance and a 1--2 sentence description of how you arrived at this conversion factor.

-+ An estimate of the speed of sound, based on your preliminary data.
++ An estimate of the speed of sound, based on your last and most carefully taken image from this week.

 + A summary of what you learned from your preliminary exploration of sources of uncertainty.
 The assignment on Gradescope has specific instructions for what to report from this exploration.